prince-chrismc/conan-center-index/docs/adding_packages/README.md

 > :warning: The requests are reviewed manually, checking the GitHub profile activity of the requester to avoid a misuse of the service.
 All interactions are subject to the expectations of the [code of conduct](../code_of_conduct.md).
 In case of detecting a misuse or inappropriate behavior, the requester will be dropped from the authorized users list and at last instance even banned from the repository.

+## Creating a package

+The easiest way is to copy an existing recipe that was recently updated and rename the folder.
+Pick one that uses the same build system to keep things easy.

+- recipes names are always lowercase
+- Add only the latest version in the `conandata.yml`
+- Make sure to update the `ConanFile` attributes like `license`, `description`, ect.

+In ConanCenter, our belief is recipes should always match upstream, in other words, what the original author(s) intended.

+- Options should follow our recommendations as well as match the default of upstream.
+- Package information, libraries, components should match as well.
+This include supported build system names.

+Where dependencies are involved, there's no shortcuts, inspect the upstream's build scripts for how they usually consume them.
+Pick the Conan generator that matches.
+The most common example is CMake's `find_package` can be satisfied by Conan's `CMakeDeps` generator.
+There are a few things to be cautious about, many projects like to "vendor" other projects within them.
+This can be files checked into the repository or downloaded during the build process.

 ## Submitting a Package

 :two: To contribute a package, you can submit a [Pull Request](https://github.com/conan-io/conan-center-index/pulls) to this GitHub repository https://github.com/conan-io/conan-center-index.

-The specific steps to add new packages are:
+The specific steps to submitting changes are:

 * Fork the [conan-center-index](https://github.com/conan-io/conan-center-index/fork) git repository, and then clone it locally.
 * Make sure you are using the latest [Conan client](https://conan.io/downloads) version, as recipes might evolve introducing features of the newer Conan releases.
-* Create a new folder under `recipes/` with the Conan package recipe.
-  * The format and conventions are explains in [creating a new package guide](how_to_add_packages.md)
+* Build and test the new recipe in several combinations
-* Commit and Push to GitHub then submit a pull request.
+* Commit and push to GitHub then submit a pull request.
-* Our automated build service will build 100+ different configurations, and provide messages that indicate if there were any issues found during the pull request on GitHub.
+* Our automated [build service](#the-build-service) will build 100+ different configurations, and provide messages that indicate if there were any issues found during the pull request on GitHub.

 :three: When the pull request is [reviewed and merged](../review_process.md), those packages are published to [JFrog ConanCenter](https://conan.io/center/) and available for everyone.